tiyafrancy/sql-challenge/README.md

 Inside our postgres Databases, we have created a new database called **'sql-challenge'**, to create and store all the tables and scripts we are using for completing this challenge.
 To view the tables we have created, go through **sql-challenge -> Schemas -> public -> Tables**.
-we are provided with 6 csv files.
+We are provided with 6 csv files.
 I have stored it inside the 'data' folder in the repository.
 Based on these csv files, we have created our tables.

 ## Data Modeling